jonnonz1/nz-statute-book/acts/public/2004/secondhand-dealers-and-pawnbrokers-act-2004.md

   (b) which employees (if any) hold a certificate, and the number of each certificate; and (c) the date on which each employee commenced employment with the licence holder.
 (3) The employee record must be kept—
-  (a) at the licence holder's principal place of business; or (b) if the licence holder is an itinerant secondhand dealer, in the. possession of that, dealer; or (c) if regulations provide that employee records may also be kept elsewhere, in accordance with the regulations.
+  (a) at the licence holder’s principal place of business; or (b) if the licence holder is an itinerant secondhand dealer, in the possession of that dealer; or (c) if regulations provide that employee records may also be kept elsewhere, in accordance with the regulations.
 (4) An employer must keep the records on the employee record that relate to each employee for at least 12 months from the date on which the relevant employee ceases employment with the employer.
 (5) A licence holder commits an offence, and is liable on summary conviction to a fine not exceeding $10,000, if he or she fails, without reasonable excuse, to—